 There's more...

 In step 1, you create a variable to hold the FQDN of the host and then display this value at the console.
 You should ensure you have configured the hostname correctly and want to use this to ensure that your host has properly registered your host's FQDN in any configured DNS server.
 If DNS misregistration is causing problems, you may wish to adapt this script to check for correct DNS resource record registration.

+In step 3, you use the ternary operator.
+This operator is a feature new in PowerShell 7.0.
+For more details on the ternary operator, see: https://learn.microsoft.com/ powershell/module/microsoft.powershell.core/about/about_if?view=powershell-7.3.

 In step 4, you create a DNS RR name which you then use, in step 5, to query for any SRV records of that name.
 AD uses DNS as a locator service – each DC registers SRV records to advertise its ability to serve as a DC.
 The SRV record contains the FQDN name of the advertised DC.
 The approach taken by these two steps is similar to how any domain client finds a domain controller.
 The Windows Netlogon service on a DC registers all the appropriate SRV records each time the service starts or every 24 hours.
 One troubleshooting technique is to use Restart-Service to restart the Netlogon service on each DC.